daymunc/daymunc_website/content/_index.md

 At DAYMUNC, students from college and universities in Ohio, Pennsylvania, Indiana, Kentucky, Michigan, and West Virginia will represent more than 60 countries in four committees.
 After months of research and preparation, delegates will discuss a wide range of world issues and try to negotiate solutions.

-We plan to remain relatively small, so that every delegate has a chance to participate fully.
 We also try to emulate the rules and practices of the National Model United Nations.

 DAYMUNC is above all a learning conference - we are here to have fun, learn something about international affairs and UN procedure, and to meet and socialize with students from other schools.